cssnr/stack-deploy-docs/docs/docs/inputs.md

 Use an empty string to override.
 For more details, see the compose [docs](https://docs.docker.com/reference/cli/docker/compose/up/).

-Example: `--remove-orphans --force-recreate`
+Default: `--remove-orphans --force-recreate`

 ### host <Badge type="warning" text="Required" />

 The hostname or IP address of the remote docker server to deploy too.
 If your hostname is behind a proxy like Cloudflare you will need to use the IP address.

-If you don't know your Public IP, you may be able to find it using one of these commands.
+You may be able to find your Public IP with one of these commands.

 ::: code-group